2018 Alcan 5000 Regulations

 Halda Speedpilots and Curta calculators are allowed.

-100% of the route, entering all extreme controls.
+completing 100% of the route, including all extreme controls.

-sponsored by Isuzu, for teams best exemplifying the spirit of their "Go
+award sponsored by Isuzu, for teams best exemplifying the spirit

-three to five entries, including at least one auto, one cycle, and
+as three to five entries, including at least one auto,

 a team will be given a score factor, which is the ratio of their

 SERVICE & VEHICLE REPAIRS

-Pre-arranged help is allowed only at facilities available to all.
+event.
+Pre-arranged help is allowed only at facilities

-numerical order.
-As the event uses a "perfect time" format they will be
+in numerical order.
+As the event uses a "perfect time" format they

-due in this sequence and interval throughought: The route instructions
+will be due in this sequence and interval throughout: The route

-mileage, which will take precedence.
+an official mileage, which will take precedence.
 If a sign or

-In the absence of a route instruction,
+- In the absence of a route instruction,

-There are no course following traps on this rally!
+- There are no course following traps on

 DEFINITION OF SECTIONS